-The poor pay and insecurity faced by care workers need to be understood as drivers of poverty and deprivation among women and ethnic minorities.
+The working conditions and pay faced by many care workers need to be understood as drivers of poverty and deprivation among women and ethnic minorities.
 Both women and ethnic minorities are overrepresented among care workers.
-A 2020 study by Skills for Care found that 82% of the social care workforce in England identified as female, compared to 47% of the economically active population.
+A 2020 study by Skills for Care found that 82% of the social care workforce in England identified as female.
 Workers identifying as female were less likely to be in managerial jobs (79%), and especially senior management roles (67%), compared to direct care providing roles (83%).

 The study also found that around 21% of care workers identified as black, asian, mixed or minority ethnic (BAME) - compared to 14.6% of the population across England.
 Around 12% of adult social care workers identified as black, compared to 3.5% of the total English population.
-As the Institute for Fiscal studies has suggested, the over-representation of ethnic minorities within the social care sector is also potentially significant in explaining higher rates of Covid deaths among ethnic minority groups.
+As the Institute for Fiscal studies has suggested, the over-representation of ethnic minorities within the social care sector may also partially explain higher rates of Covid deaths among ethnic minority groups.
 (The impact of Covid-19 on care workers is further discussed in section 1.4 below).

-The social costs of care work are borne not only by care workers and the§ir families in the UK, but globally.
+The social costs of care work are borne not only by care workers and their families in the UK, but globally.
 Around 16% of the English social care workforce was found to have non-UK nationality, with more than half of these being from outside the EU.
 As Fiona Williams, among others, has described, migrant women are often forced to leave behind their own children or elderly parents, to be looked after (more or less attentively) by relatives, thus driving the formation of a "global care chain."

-Inevitably, poor pay, conditions and insecurity for care workers have impacted on the quality of care.
+Inevitably, poor working conditions for some care workers have impacted on the quality of care.
 Contrary to the assumption of successive governments that increasing market competition would 'drive up' the quality of care, there are increasing reasons to believe that the opposite has happened.
-In line with evidence from the US, Canada, Australia and Sweden, England's Care Quality Commission (CQC) has tended to rate private sector care as lower quality than its public and not-for-profit counterparts.
+In line with evidence from the US, Canada, Australia and Sweden, the Future Care Capital, an independent charity, has found 'private sector tends to be rated as lower quality than its public and not-for-profit counterparts' according to England's Care Quality Commission (QCQ) quality ratings.